Blog

 Free In-Home Assessment

-Before the first clinical visit, a member of our nursing team visits the home to assess the environment, review the care plan from the treating physician, and identify any safety modifications that would benefit the patient.
+Before the first clinical visit, a member of our nursing team visits the home to assess the environment, review the care plan from the treating physician, and identify any safety considerations that would benefit the patient.
 This assessment is provided at no cost and no contract is required.

 Consistent Care Team